 To measure ease of conversion, we timed each conversion from travel mode to camping mode and back 25 times.
 We also made a judgment as to the overall difficulty of the conversion process.
 The ease of use of the ladder was noted along with other smaller details like the action of the zippers and the struggle to install the poles.
 We looked for ways the manufacturer had made the conversion process less painful and frustrating, such as using internal bungees to help the canopy collapse while folding the tent up.

 Ease of Assembly and Installation

 To gauge how hard the assembly of each tent was, we timed the assembly process but also noted many different elements that made it either harder or easier.
-The way that the tents were packaged and the quality of instructions were noted and photographed.
+The way the tents were packaged and the quality of instructions was noted and photographed.
 The tools that came with the tent were recorded as well.
 Unless otherwise noted, we used only the tools that came included with the kits to get a true side-by-side comparison.

 For the cover convenience metric, we compared conversion times.
 Although all of the covers are fairly similar in their difficulty to remove, putting them back on was a different story.
-Some have Velcro that can stick before you want it to, others have clips and zippers that can make life much easier when it comes time to go home.
+Some have velcro that can stick before you want it to, and others have clips and zippers that can make life much easier when it comes time to go home.
 Some tents have straps to keep the cover rolled up when not in use, others don't.
 One tent that we tested had a cover system where the cover comes off on all four sides rather than hanging from one side.
 Our process of converting each tent from travel to camping mode and back 25 times made it so that we noticed even the smallest subtleties.